Several colourful dishes and drinks at a Chinese restaurant.

 This cozy, old-school restaurant specializes in comfort foods made with quality local ingredients such as buttermilk griddle cakes, Caesar-ish salad, smoked turkey club, meatloaf dinner and so much more.
 The menu changes every week, so you can sample new meals every time you visit.

-They also smoke their own bacon, bake their biscuits and doughnuts daily, bottle their own hot sauce and grow their own vegetables.
-Plus, the wine and beer list features exclusively Ontario producers, so you’ll be supporting local businesses with every great drink you enjoy.
+White Lily Diner smokes its own bacon, bakes biscuits and doughnuts daily, bottles homemade hot sauce and grows vegetables.
+Plus, the wine and beer list exclusively features Ontario producers, so you’ll support local businesses with every great drink you enjoy.

-White Lily Diner is open for reservations on Wednesdays to Sundays from 9:00 a.m.to 4:00 p.m. and accepts walk-ins only.
+The diner is open on Wednesdays to Sundays and accepts walk-ins only.

 Location: 678 Queen Street East, Toronto

-Bask in the relaxed vibe and pastel decor that embellish Parkdale’s BB’s Diner.
-Take a seat at a banquette, opt for an intimate table for two, slide up on a stool at the omakase-style bar or sit on the heated patio, weather-permitting.
+Bask in the relaxed vibe and pastel decor at Parkdale’s BB’s Diner.
+Opt for an intimate table for two, slide up on a stool at the omakase-style bar or sit on the heated patio, weather permitting.

 Location: 5 Brock Avenue, Toronto